dschmenk/LORES/SRC/ISOTEST/readme.md

 ## Creating an Isometric Grid and Map

-Watching some YouTube videos on how all the cool kids create their isometric tile maps for use in Steam, I found a very nifty program called Aseprite: https://www.aseprite.org.
+Watching some YouTube videos on how all the cool kids create their isometric tile maps for use in Unity, I found a very nifty program called Aseprite: https://www.aseprite.org.
 I went ahead and bought this tool, affordably priced at $20 for a LOT of functionality.
 I created my first test map using Aseprite, but realized that I could have done everything just as easily using GIMP: https://www.gimp.org.
 So I exported the map file over to GIMP and worked from there.

 ### The Isometric Grid